Ripple Price Technical Analysis – XRP/USD Struggle Continues

 Key Highlights

-- Ripple price is struggling a lot to break the $1.3500 resistance against the US dollar.
+- Ripple price declined further and traded below the $1.1250 support area against the US dollar.

-- This week’s highlighted bearish trend line with current resistance at $1.35 is a solid barrier on the hourly chart of the XRP/USD pair (data source from Kraken).
+- There is a crucial bearish trend line forming with resistance at $1.0800 on the hourly chart of the XRP/USD pair (data source from SimpleFx).

-- The pair has to move above $1.35, $1.40 and the 100 hourly simple moving average to gain upside traction.
+- The pair is in a bearish trend and it will most likely continue to face sellers on the upside at $1.1000.

-Ripple price is finding it hard to gain pace against the US Dollar and Bitcoin.
-XRP/USD needs to overcome selling pressure near $1.35-1.40 to move toward $2.00.
+Ripple price extended its decline against the US Dollar and Bitcoin.
+XRP/USD is correcting higher, but it is facing hurdles near $1.0800 and $1.1000.

 Looking at the technical indicators:

-Hourly MACD – The MACD for XRP/USD is almost flat with no bullish sign.
+Hourly MACD – The MACD for XRP/USD is strongly placed in the bearish zone.

-Hourly RSI (Relative Strength Index) – The RSI for XRP/USD is moving to and fro below the 50 level.
+Hourly RSI (Relative Strength Index) – The RSI for XRP/USD is correcting higher towards the 30 level.

 The post Ripple Price Technical Analysis – XRP/USD Struggle Continues appeared first on NewsBTC.